sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/601_spot_hpt_light_user_data.qmd

 Similar to the setting from @sec-basic-setup-601, the hyperparameter tuning setup is defined.
 Instead of using the `Diabetes` data set, the user data set is used.
 The `data_set` parameter is set to the user data set.
 The `fun_control` dictionary is set up via the `fun_control_init` function.

 Note, that we have modified the `fun_evals` parameter to 12 and the `init_size` to 7 to reduce the computational time for this example.
+The `divergence_threshold` is set to 5,000, which is based on some pre-experiments with the user data set.

 ```{python}
 #| label: 601_user_data_setup